Technological Hazards Branch

 Included within this planning effort are consequence management efforts to address second-order effects that result from a nuclear detonation, such as an electromagnetic pulse (EMP).
-EMP is a burst of electromagnetic energy occurring in the form of a radiated electric magnetic field, or conducted electrical current, caused by a coronal mass ejection from the sun, detonation of a nuclear bomb high in earth's upper atmosphere or a man-made electromechanical device.
-Per Arizona Revised Statute 26-305.03 regarding Electromagnetic pulse preparedness recommendations, the Division “shall develop preparedness recommendations for the public… for an electromagnetic pulse that might occur over the United States.”.
-The Branch supports the Division in this responsibility and provides subject matter expertise to support the Division’s recommendations.
+EMP is a burst of electromagnetic energy occurring in the form of a radiated electromagnetic field, or conducted electrical current, caused by a coronal mass ejection from the sun, detonation of a nuclear bomb high in earth's upper atmosphere or a man-made electromechanical device.

 The State of Arizona recognizes the existence of radiological and nuclear threats and aims to detect and report unauthorized attempts to import, possess, store, develop, or transport nuclear or radiological material.
 To counter this threat, key Arizona agencies have partnered with the Department of Homeland Security's Domestic Nuclear Detection Office (DNDO) to develop a clear, consistent, and coherent response by creating a PRND program.

 This program includes a multi-disciplinary working group focused on addressing radiological and nuclear detection issues in the State.
 Through this advisory body, equipment and training are delivered to response level law enforcement and fire personnel for daily deployment across the state.
-The Branch represents the Division as a key support agency within this group, and works with partners to identify and outline concepts of coordination and operations for partner agencies and enhance preventive strategies to combat radiological and nuclear terrorism.
-This is accomplished by synchronizing existing radiological detection capabilities when agencies identify and interdict radiological and nuclear materials before they can be employed as a weapon.
+The Technological Hazards Branch works with partners in this multi-agency group to identify and outline concepts of coordination and operations and enhance preventive strategies to combat radiological and nuclear terrorism.

-In the event of an energy disruption, Arizona officials must work quickly to communicate with the energy industry to ascertain the extent of the problem and determine if an energy emergency exists.
-If it is determined that an energy emergency exists or appears imminent, state officials are charged with ensuring the safety and well-being of its citizens.
-Arizona maintains its Energy Assurance Program, led by the Division, to support energy infrastructure owners in their capability to conduct an effective and rapid response to energy emergencies.
+The Technological Hazards Branch supports the Energy Assurance Program, observed by the Emergency Management Division to relay information and offer support to energy infrastructure owners.
 An "energy emergency" is an actual or impending shortage or curtailment of usable, necessary energy resources, such that the maintenance of necessary services; the protection of public health, safety, and welfare; or the maintenance of a sound economy is imperiled in any geographical section of the state or throughout the entire state.
-The program provides assistance as requested to support coordination efforts aimed at enhancing the resilience of the response, reducing risk and vulnerability in critical energy infrastructure, and recommending the appropriate actions to ensure adequate energy in the State of Arizona.
+The Energy Assurance Program provides contacts and resource information to support coordination efforts.